ArjunaCluster/ArjunaUsers/about/hardware.md

 ## Head Node

-When you ssh into Arjuna you are connected to the Head Node.
-This machine is for used for transferring file to/from Arjuna and submitting jobs to the cluster.
+When you ssh into Arjuna, you connect to the Head Node.
+From this machine, you can do the following

-The Head Node does have internet access.
+- Transfer files to/from Arjuna to a local machine
+- Download files from the internet
+- Submit jobs to the cluster
+- Monitor the status of existing jobs

-> Do not run compute jobs on the head node!
-This include Jupyter Notebooks
+> Do not run compute jobs on the head node

-The head node is a multi-user environment, please be cognizant of how your actions (heavy compute, downloading large files, lots of IO) can impact other users.

 ## Compute Nodes